Dr. Ryan Stewart, DO

 Does Sacral Neuromodulation Help with Bowel Control?

-SNM modulates the sacral nerves that control the muscles and sensation of the rectum, anal sphincter, and pelvic floor.
-By restoring more normal nerve signaling, it can:
+The device works on the sacral nerves, which control the muscles and sensation of the rectum, anal sphincter, and pelvic floor.
+By calming and regulating those nerve signals, it can:

 • Reduce or eliminate episodes of accidental bowel leakage